nirajchoudhary/RestaurantReview/README.md

 Ask user to Enetr json Data and based on json data populate the UI dynamically.

-Used: jquery, bootstarp, jquery-easy-pie-chart for the small pie chart file 1.1
+Used: jquery, bootstarp, jquery-easy-pie-chart for the small pie chart image file 1.1

-also used google pie and area chart for file 1.2
+also used google pie and area chart for image file 1.2

-comlete screenshots: file 1.3
+comlete screenshots: image file 1.3